VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 Run the application again. 🌟 You should now see the capsule falling down and landing on the ground, with everything clearly illuminated by the directional light.
 The capsule and ground are much easier to see, thanks to the added light shining on the scene. 🎉

 Finally, no more black-on-black mysteries! 💡

+{% include _alert.html type:'success' title: "You learnt how to add a directional light to the scene, illuminating the capsule and ground.
+The scene is now well-lit, making it easier to see and interact with the objects." %}

 ## Step 8: Break 1 - Let's Reflect 😅